 by Andrew Keys

-It's a tired turn of phrase, but the grass is always greener on the other side.
-And for gardeners, it's not just the grass — it's the flowers, the shrubs, and the trees.
+They've always said that the grass is always greener on the other side.
+But for gardeners, it's not just the grass — it's the flowers, the shrubs, and the trees!

 You must log in to comment.